rrenbergKTH/master_thesis/README.md

 # master_thesis
 The code used in my master thesis "Superconductor-Insulator Quantum PhaseTransitions in a Dissipative Environment".
-To run, do the following:
+Follow this procedure to use the files:

 1. Download all files.